mvolkmann/blog/src/flutter.md

 All widget constructors must take an optional parameter named "key" that has the type "Key".
-This uniquely identifies a widget instance and is important when widgets will be added, removed, or reordered.
+This uniquely identifies sibling widget instances of the same type.
+It is important when widgets will be added, removed, or reordered.
 Often no key is necessary.
 One way to get a key value with the constructor call `UniqueKey()`.